Three of the most important things to know about the compensation amounts available in slip-and-fall cases are that:

 What are some common slip-and-fall injuries?

 Slip-and-fall cases are often wrongly perceived as trivial accidents that only cause minor injuries.
-Victims, especially older victims or those who are unable to break their fall, can suffer severe injuries.
-In some cases, they can even be fatal.
+If you are older and unable to break your fall, your injuries can be extremely dangerous or even fatal.

 Some common and serious injuries include:

-- broken or fractured wrists or hands, as the victim tried to break their fall,
+- broken or fractured wrists or hands, as you tried to break your fall,

 - neck injuries,